-Our total operating costs, which include salaries and wages and selling and administrative expenses, increased during the year ended December 31, 2018 due to primarily to the hiring of our new CEO in May 2018.
-The additional expense was offset by the decision not to fill a position vacated voluntarily and the impact of one employee who is now being paid only from deferred compensation.
+Our total operating costs, which include salaries and wages and selling and administrative expenses, increased during 2019 due to increases in early 2019 of salary and advertising expenses which were then offset by cost-cutting measures, including staff reductions and a 20% reduction in factory hours and office salaries that began late in the second quarter of 2019.
+The additional expense was offset by the impact of two employees who are now being paid only from deferred compensation.
 The increase also attributable to increases in non-cash expenses associated with stock compensation to employees and our decision to restart targeted advertising.
-The Company also recorded an expense of \$105,665 in 2018 for the impairments of patents as it could not identify any future economic value.
-We anticipate that our selling and administration expenses will increase slightly throughout 2019, inclusive of communication costs, office supplies, and other components of administrative expenses, although we are unable at this time to quantify the amount of this expected increase.
+The Company also recorded an expense of \$66,234 in 2019 for the impairments of patents as it could not identify any future economic value.
+We anticipate that our selling and administration expenses will increase slightly throughout 2020, inclusive of communication costs, office supplies, and other components of administrative expenses, although we are unable at this time to quantify the amount of this expected increase.